 Create your free Breadcrumbs Reveal account today and get a detailed view of your data, how valuable it is, and where collection and enrichment gaps exist so you can improve fill rates.

 Standardize Your Data Capture

 When thinking about how to increase the number of leads that flow into your marketing automation platform, there are three primary ways that data is pushed in:

-- Form Submissions – these can be forms on your website (i.e. contact forms) or landing pages that support your lead generation efforts.
+- Form Submissions–forms on your website (i.e., contact forms) or landing pages that support your lead generation efforts.

-- Inbound CRM Integration – this is data that is automatically imported into the MAP from your CRM.
+- Inbound CRM Integration–data automatically imported into the MAP from your CRM.

-- List Uploads – these are offline lists that are often provided from events, trade shows, or maybe even from your sales reps.
+- List Uploads–offline lists often provided from events, trade shows, or maybe even from your sales reps.

 Data Quality on Form Submissions